 Annex 1: Proposed amendments to Resolution 11 (rev. Busan, 2014)

-RESOLUTION 11 (REV. Busan, 2014)
+RESOLUTION 11 (REV. Dubai, 2018)

-ITU Telecom events
+ITU World events (formerly “ITU Telecom” events)

-The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),
+The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),

 considering

 a) that the purposes of the Union, as reflected in Article 1 of the ITU Constitution, include to promote the extension of the benefits of the new telecommunication technologies to all the world's inhabitants and to harmonize the actions of Member States and Sector Members in the attainment of those ends;